Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Description of the problem

 \section{Description of the problem}

-We consider an idealised laboratory-scale configuration similar to those used by \citet{keetels2011field}, \citet{oldeman2020numerical}, \citet{bacot2022bubble}, and \citet{o2024effect}, as shown in figure~\ref{fig:general_geometry}.
+We consider an idealised laboratory-scale configuration similar to those used by \citet{keetels2011field}, \citet{oldeman2020numerical}, \citet{bacot2022bubble}, and \citet{o2024effect}, as shown in Fig.~\ref{fig:general_geometry}.
 It consists of a rectangular tank of size $L \times H_{d} \times W$ in the $x$, $y$, and $z$ directions, respectively.
 The length $L$ is the largest dimension of the tank.
 The origin of the reference frame is located at the centre of the tank in the horizontal and at the bottom of the tank in the vertical.
 The lock gate, located at $x=0$, separates two halves of the tank, each filled with water of different density up to a depth $H$.
 We define the initial density $\rho_s$ for the denser salt water and $\rho_f$ for the lighter fresh water.
-Hence, the density difference is $\Delta \rho = \rho_s - \rho_f$, and the reduced gravity is $g^{\prime}=g\Delta \rho/\rho_f$ with $g=9.81$ \unit{m.s^{-2}} the gravitational acceleration.
+Throughout the paper, we refer to the side with initial density $\rho_s$ as the \emph{saltwater side} and the side with initial density $\rho_f$ as the \emph{freshwater side}.
+The density difference is $\Delta \rho = \rho_s - \rho_f$, and the reduced gravity is $g^{\prime}=g\Delta \rho/\rho_f$ with $g=9.81$ \unit{m.s^{-2}} the gravitational acceleration.
 The water has a kinematic viscosity $\nu$, which is considered equal for the salt and fresh water.

 A porous sparger is located on the tank floor ($y=0$) at the location of the lock gate ($x=0$) and spans the tank in the $z$-direction.
 In the $x$-direction, it has a width $d_s$, which means that it is located at $- d_s/2 \leq x \leq d_s/2$ and $-W/2 \leq z \leq W/2$.
 The sparger delivers an air volume flow rate $Q_{air}$ to form the bubble curtain.
 The bubbles are assumed to have a uniform bubble diameter $d_b$.
 We further define the volume air flow rate per unit width $q_{air}=Q_{air}/W$.